-Measurable Goal: Develop a menu of regional LID design standards that can be incorporated into new development and redevelopment projects.
+Measurable Goal: Provide information to decision makers and an opportunity for dialog about how LID would change development and water quality in Rocklin.
+Develop a menu of regional LID design standards that can be incorporated into new development and redevelopment projects that the decision makers have vetted and find appropriate for Rocklin.